-Our response to the health and economic impacts of coronavirus (COVID-19)
+Our response to coronavirus (COVID-19)

 As the coronavirus (COVID-19) pandemic unfolds, our top priority is the health and wellbeing of our customers, employees, and stakeholders.
 We will always ensure you are kept informed and are focused on providing you with reliable services and support throughout the pandemic.

 23rd July 2020: To protect you and others, Hume employees will now be wearing face masks in the field.

 What we are doing